nencki-lobi/bids-flow/index.md

 Laboratory of Brain Imaging ([LOBI](https://lobi.nencki.gov.pl/)) is a core facility at [Nencki Institute](http://en.nencki.edu.pl/), equipped with 3T MRI scanner available for both internal and external research groups.
 This means that in a typical month there are around 10 research projects sharing the scanner time.
 The emergence of Brain Imaging Data Structure, a standard of data organisation, and related free software ecosystem prompted us to explore ways of improving the data flow from scanner to the researchers.

 ## What is BIDS
 BIDS (Brain Imaging Data Structure) is a standard for organisation of neuroimaging data and metadata.
 It is intended to be both intuitive for users and machine-readable, so that automated tools can be executed with minimal input.
 A community effort, created initially for MRI, it now encompasses also MEG, EEG and iEEG.
-You can learn more on [BIDS website](https://bids.neuroimaging.io/).
+You can learn more on [BIDS website](https://bids.neuroimaging.io/) or from ([Gorgolewski et al., 2016](http://www.nature.com/articles/sdata201644)).

 In short, the files follow a structure like this:
 ```